Research Analyst - Hong Kong

 The Centre for Asian Philanthropy and Society (CAPS) is a uniquely Asian, independent, action-oriented research and advisory organization committed to maximizing private resources for doing good.
 CAPS works across 18 Asian countries and territories to generate evidence-based insights into how individuals, companies and governments can best address social challenges.

-CAPS is seeking to hire a full-time Senior Researcher with strong research, writing and editorial skills for its head office in Hong Kong.
-The Senior Researcher will be a member of a small but high-powered research team and work closely with the Director of Research.
-This position will be advertised on a rolling basis until a suitable candidate is found.
+CAPS is seeking to hire a full-time Research Analyst with strong analytical and writing abilities for its head office in Hong Kong.
+The Research Analyst will be a member of a small but high-powered research team and work closely with the Director of Research.

 If necessary, CAPS will sponsor the qualified candidate’s employment visa in Hong Kong.

-- Conduct primary research (e.g. interviews, surveys) and secondary research (electronic and print sources) to fulfill research responsibilities;
+- Engage in primary research (interviews, surveys, etc) and secondary research (electronic and print sources) to fulfill research responsibilities;

-- Analyze qualitative and quantitative information gathered from surveys, interviews and other sources;
+- Collate, organize, and analyze qualitative and quantitative information gathered from surveys and interviews;

-- Master’s degree in the social sciences, business or humanities from a reputable university;
+- Bachelor’s or Master’s degree in the social sciences and/or humanities from a reputable university;

-- 8+ years of experience in research/writing/journalism or related fields;
+- Minimum 2 years of experience in research/writing/journalism or related fields;

 - Passion for comparative research and a fearlessness in tackling new questions and exploring unfamiliar areas;